RyanMadsen/wagon-middleman-boilerplate/app source/README.md

     - Visit web page at "http://localhost:4567/"

-# Sitemap

-The sitemap is automatically generated.
-Change the site URL in the file `data/sitemap.yml`

 # Using Javascript ES6

 To use ES6, you need to specify that the javascript file is an ES6 file by including .es6 as the extension